hillnz/docker-cloudflared/readme.md

 TUNNEL_ID       | Tunnel ID
 TUNNEL_NAME     | Tunnel Name
 TUNNEL_SECRET   | Tunnel Secret
+PUID            | User ID for the daemon (see Volumes)

 ### Volumes

 Mount `/config` so that cloudflared's configuration file can be saved.

+The daemon runs as a user with id 65532 (like the official image).
+If this causes permission errors, you can override the uid by setting the PUID environment variable.

 ### Example